-Front-end site reviews / UAT by the agency.
-Our Internal QA process and UAT process with the client may add front-end scope.
+Front-end site reviews/UAT by the agency.
+Our internal QA process and UAT process with the client may add front-end scope.
 This is a part of every project and a known factor.
-But, when 3rd party agencies are involved, an extended QA/UAT effort from the agency is not typically accounted for in the budget or timeline.
+But, when third-party agencies are involved, an extended QA/UAT effort from the agency is not typically accounted for in the budget or timeline.

 ADA.
 If ADA compliance is part of the requirements in a project, additional scans and reviews are necessary in order to confirm that the comps are following a certain level of ADA compliance.